Our focus will be on how to clean with baking soda, hydrogen peroxide, and vinegar.

 The risks involved include damage not only to the surfaces you’re cleaning, but also bodily harm.

-So, why use them altogether?
+So, why use them all together?

 As earlier mentioned, these agents can be used individually with absolutely no danger or risk posed.
 You only need to attach or screw a spray top to each of your bottles.
-That is, your vinegar and hydrogen peroxide bottles respectively.
+That is your vinegar and hydrogen peroxide bottles respectively.

 Hydrogen Peroxide + Baking Soda